Skip to content

 In the Ressources section, you can see the resources used by your job by comparing columns Allocated and Used for the listed parameters.

-The CPU graph shows the CPU cores you have requested, over time.
-On the right, you can select the cores you want to see.
-Please note that this graph is not available for very short jobs.
+The CPU section shows the CPU cores you have requested, over time.
+You can select specific cores to view.
+Please note that this data is not available for very short jobs.

-The Processes and threads graph shows different parameters.
+The Processes and threads section shows different parameters.
 For a multithread job, adding parameters Running threads and Sleeping threads should not exceed twice the number of cores requested.
-However, having some Sleeping threads is normal for certain types of programs (java, Matlab, commercial software or complex programs).
+However, some Sleeping threads are normal for certain types of programs (java, Matlab, commercial software, or complex programs).
 There is also a parameter for the program applications that have been executed over time.

-The following graphs show filesystem usage by the current job, and not for the entire node.
-On the left, we have the number of I/O operations per second (IOPS).
-On the right, the graph illustrates the data transfer rate between the job and the filesystem, over time.
-This helps identify periods of high or low filesystem activity.
+Filesystem usage by the current job (not the entire node) is shown, including the number of I/O operations per second (IOPS) and the data transfer rate between the job and the filesystem over time.
+This information helps identify periods of high or low filesystem activity.

 Resource statistics for the entire node may be inaccurate if the node is shared by multiple users.
-The graph on the left shows the evolution of the bandwidth used by the job over time, in relation to software, licenses, etc. The graph on the right shows the evolution of the network bandwidth used by a job or a set of jobs via the Infiniband network, over time.
-We can observe periods of massive data transfer (e.g., reading/writing on a filesystem (Lustre), MPI communication between nodes).
+The data presented includes the evolution of bandwidth used by the job over time (related to software, licences, etc.) and the evolution of network bandwidth used by a job or set of jobs via the Infiniband network over time.
+Periods of massive data transfer (e.g., reading/writing on a Lustre filesystem, MPI communication between nodes) can be observed.

-The graph on the left shows the evolution of the number of input/output operations per second (IOPS) performed on the local disk, over time.
-The graph on the right shows the evolution of the bandwidth used on the local disk over time, that is, the amount of data read or written per second.
+The evolution of input/output operations per second (IOPS) performed on the local disk and the local disk bandwidth (amount of data read or written per second) over time are also displayed.

 Usage of local disk space